OpenDrupal/archived-opendrupal-drupal-fundamentals/readme.md

 ## Lessons
 Directory: /lesson-1, ..., /lesson-4
 Slides and exersises that make up this course.
+Watch the slides by opening the lesson-*.html file in a browser.

+## Slides
+Directory: /slide-foundation
+This does not contain course specific materials.
+It provides the reveal.js framework for slides of this course.